 dr. L.B.
 Mulder

 Generally my research is about “The regulation of moral behavior”.
-In my research I study how people regulate their own (im)moral behavior themselves (moral compensatory versus consistency behavior) or how moral behavior can be regulated by authorities (by means of sanctions and rules).
-A more recent focus is the moralization of health related behavior.
+In my research I study how people regulate their own (im)moral behavior themselves (moral compensatory versus consistency behavior) or how moral behavior can be regulated by authorities (by means of sanctions, rules and moral appeals), and by peers (by means of social confrontation).
+I also focus on moralization of health related behavior (overweight and vaccination).
 Below more elaborate descriptions of my research projects can be found.

 Development of unethical behavior

 How do people deal with their own unethical behavior?
 When they have lied or cheated, will they be inclined to continue with that?
 Or do they feel guilty and try to compensate and behave more morally in future?
 And what determines whether or not someone continues to behave unethically?
 In other words: what makes people escalate in their immoral behavior?
 In this research I focus on the role of moral rationalizations, type of unethical behavior and personal dispositions.

 How do you influence behavior by means of a mandate, law or sanction?
 Also, how, and under what conditions, do such policies shape (moral) norms?
 Sanctions have been shown to steer behavior, but also suffer from negative psychological effects such as reactance, decrease in trust, and the inducement of a calculative mindset.
 Still, rules and laws, as well as sanctions, do have a moral connotation as they show what behavior is morally disapproved of.
 In this sense, such policies may (help) shape moral norms in a positive way both in terms of personal norms and in terms of social norms (through social confrontation).
 This line of research focuses on the conditions that determine whether rules, laws and sanctions foster moral norms, also in the long run.